Canon obusier de 12

-The Canon obusier de 12 (officially the "Canon obusier de campagne de 12 livres, modèle 1853"), also known as the "Canon de l’Empereur" ("emperor's cannon"), was a type of canon-obusier (literally "shell-gun cannon", "gun-howitzer") developed by France in 1853.
+The Canon obusier de 12 (officially the "Canon obusier de campagne de 12 livres, modèle 1853"), also known as the "Canon de l’Empereur" ("cannon of the emperor"), was a type of canon-obusier (literally "shell-gun cannon", "gun-howitzer") developed by France in 1853.
 Its performance and versatility (it was able to fire either ball, shell, canister or grapeshot) allowed it to replace all the previous field guns, especially the Canon de 8 and the Canon de 12 as well as the two howitzers of the Valée system.

 The cannon was known in the United States as the 12-pounder Napoleon after French President and Emperor Napoleon III.

 Characteristics

 Canon-obusier Le Lassaigne, modèle 1853.

 The "canon obusier" was a smoothbore cannon firing either shells, balls, or canister.
 This was an improvement over previous cannon firing only balls, such as those of the Gribeauval system.
 The "canon obusier de 12 livres" is commonly described as a "12-pounder" in English, although the nominal rating was based on a slightly different measure - the bore is the size of a solid cast-iron ball weighing 12 livres (old French pounds, about 1.079 English pounds.)
 As with other cannon rated by nominal weight, the projectile actually used might be of a different weight.
 The new weapon "revolutionized field artillery.
 The Napoleon was light enough to be moved rapidly on the battlefield by horses, heavy enough to destroy field fortifications almost a mile away, and versatile enough to fire solid shot, shell, spherical case, and canister."
 The French Army introduced the "canon obusier de 12" in 1853.